-The DILLINGHAM HOME, 6 North Main Street, built circa 1835, was originally the home of Governor Paul Dillingham, and his son United States Senator William Dillingham.
+The DILLINGHAM HOME, 6 North 9 Main Street, built circa 1835, was originally the home of Governor Paul Dillingham, and his son United States Senator William Dillingham.
 The stepping stone out front, which aided people descending from carriages, bears the initials of a later owner, Dr. W.F.
 Minard.
-A Federal style, twoand-a-half story brick house, it has a side hall entrance with sidelights supporting a broad fanlight framed by an arch.
+A Federal style, two-and-a-half story brick house, it has a side hall entrance with sidelights supporting a broad fanlight framed by an arch.
 The porch is a late 19th-century addition.

 10. UNITED CHURCH OF CHRIST, known as the White Meeting House, was built in 1824.
+In 1860 it the White Meeting House, was built in 1824.
 In 1860 it underwent alterations giving it a Gothic look.
 The frame church is divided into three bays, with buttresses ending in pinnacles at the corners.
-The double door entrance is enclosed in a doubletiered tower topped by a spire.
+The double door entrance is enclosed in a double-tiered tower topped by a spire.
 The chapel was added in 1880 and the stained glass windows in 1890.
-The church was built by the Carpenter brothers, who also built the Stagecoach Inn.
-HOPE CEMETERY, directly behind the church, contains the remains of many of the early occupants of the buildings described in this tour.
+The church was built by the Carpenter broth-ers, who also built the Stagecoach Inn.
+HOPE CEM-ETEPY directly behind the church contains the remain ETERY, directly behind the church, contains the remains of many of the early occupants of the buildings described in this tour.

-The OLD STAGECOACH INN, 18 North Main Street, was constructed in 1826 as a Federal style building.
-In 1895, it was altered by changing it to a Queen Anne house.
+The OLD STAGECOACH INN, 18

+North Main Street, was constructed in 1826 altered by changing it to a Queen Anne house.
+The large altered by changing it to a Queen Anne house.
 The large three-story, five-bay structure keeps the one-room-deep profile of the Federal period on the first floor.
 The entry is surrounded by etched glass sidelights.
 Extensive porches on each floor add to the appeal of this building.
-For many years this was the home of Mrs. Annette Spencer, a local woman of considerable wealth having residences in London, Paris, and New York City.
+For many years this was the home of Mrs. Annette Henry Spencer, a local woman of considerable wealth having residences in London Paris, and New York City.
+It has reverted to its London, Paris, and New York City.
 It has reverted to its former role as a welcome haven for travelers.